 Hero: My wife, Amy – Her strength, positivity, straightforwardness and compassion are enviable.

-Things People Might Not Know About Chris: I started living a Paleo lifestyle about a year ago, which focuses on eating veggies, fruits, meat and nuts (I had to say goodbye to the starches and dairy!).
+Things People Might Not Know About Chris: I try to live a Paleo lifestyle, which focuses on eating veggies, fruits, meat and nuts (I had to say goodbye to the starches and dairy!).
 I was also featured on an episode on MTV’s True Life.

 The Most Unusual Thing in Chris’ Office: Brick from the north end zone of UT’s football stadium that was removed during the most recent renovation.